-Risk No 4 Finance Income e A1 Tuia a s :- Camaamuaraa Diek Owens: Vulnerability Trigger Consequence Risk Owner generating contracts and fee earning services.
-Some of which have been adversely affected by the income du secure required level of ue to recession, reduced confidence or adverse funding Staffing and sIncrease CoulIncrease in chGreater use of achieved vings not Bob Palmer Existing Controls /actions to address risk Effectivenes controls/acti Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Monitoring of key income streams and NDR tax base.
+Risk No 4 Finance Income e A1 Vulnerability Trigger Consequence Risk Owner generating contracts and fee earning services.
+Some of which have been adversely affected by the Unable to income di e secure required level of ue to recession, reduced confidence or adverse funding Staffing and s Increase Cou Increase in ch Greater use of achieved ıvings not Bob Palmer Existing Controls /actions to address risk Effectivenes controls/act Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Monitoring of key income streams and NDR tax base.
 Savings opportunities pursued through service reviews and corporate restructure.
-Effective to date as have been achieved meet the financial to by Members. d that Update Medium Term Financial Strategy as announcements are made on changes to central funding and welfare.
+Effective to date as have been achieve meet the financial to by Members. d that Update Medium Term Financial Strategy as announcements are made on changes to central funding and welfare.
 Continue to pursue opportunities to reduce net spending.
 Bob Palmer Savings targets achieved with net expenditure reductions over the medium term as part of a structured plan.
-Monthly 26 June 2014
+Monthly 28 July 2014 Updated MTFS considered by Cabinet Committee

-Economic development and employment is very important, particularly in the current economic climate.
-The Council needs to be able to provide opportunities for economic development and employment (especially youth employment) in the District.
-Trigger Consequence Risk Owner erforms relatively poorly to other authorities.
-Unable to secure sufficient opportunities Local area and people lose out Insufficient inward investment Impact on economic vitality of area Loss of revenue Glen Chipp Existing Controls/actions to address risk Required further management action Responsibility for action Critical success Review factors and measures frequency Key date Work has commenced on an updated Economic Development Strategy.
+Vulnerability Vulnerability Consequence Risk Owner erforms relatively poorly I to other authorities.
+Unable to secure sufficient opportunities Local area and people lose out Insufficient inward investment Impact on economic vitality of area Loss of revenue Colleen O'Boyle Existing Controls/actions to address risk Effectivenes controls/act Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Work has commenced on an updated Economic Development Strategy.
 Resources in this a not yet been increa with the greater sig it now has. sed in line Completion of Strategy and allocation of appropriate resources.
-Glen Chipp Growth in NDR tax base and employment opportunities.
+Colleen O'Boyle Growth in NDR tax base and employment opportunities.
 Council to be viewed as punching above its weight.
-Monthly None
+Monthly 30 September 2014 - target date for completion of strategy.

 Vulnerability Trigger Consequence Risk Owner The Authority handles a large amount of personal and business data.
 Either through hacking or carelessness, security of the data could be compromised.
-Existing Controls/actions to address risk Effectiveness controls/act Data held by the Council ends up in inappropriate hands.
-Breach of corporate governance Increased costs and legal implications Reputation damaged Bob Palmer Required further management action Responsibility Critical success for action factors and measures Review frequency Key date Security Officer is continually monitoring situation and potential risks.
+I by the Council ends up in iate hands.
+Breach of corporate governance Increased costs and legal implications Reputation damaged Bob Palmer Existing Controls/actions to address risk Effectivenes controls/acti Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Security Officer is continually monitoring situation and potential risks.
 Most systems have in built controls to prevent unauthorised access.
 Controls in systems have been strengthened in response to specific occurrences Rollout of a Data Protection elearning module commenced Jan 2014, for completion by officers every two years.
 Data Protection to form part of Member induction from May 2014, with requirement to confirm acceptance of the Council's DP policy.
-Generally effective although some laps occurred in 2012/13 es still Maintain GCSx compliance and system controls.
-Investigation of possible consolidation of Data Protection and Freedom of Information work in one area.
+Generally effective with only minor laps 2013/14.
+Maintain GCSx compliance and system controls.
+Consolidation of Data Protection and Freedom of Information work in one area.
 Bob Palmer No data loss or system downtime due to unauthorised access of EFDC systems or data.
 Continued security of personal data held by the Council in accordance with the Data Protections Act 1998.
 Quarterly None